VHRanger/YASE/README.md

 # NLP utilities library

-The goal of this library is to make it easy to transform lists of sentences or sets of keywords into a matrix of embedding.
+The goal of this library is to make it easy to transform lists of sentences or sets of sentences into a matrix of embeddings (eg. one per sentence).
 This can be done either at the sentence/document level or by grouping sentence embeddings into grouped embeddings.

 Such matrices of documents can easily be queried using kd-trees (see notebook in examples) for the most similar document in training data to a queried sentence.
-It can also be used to cluster campaigns together solely by the text in the campaign.
+It can also be used to cluster document groups together solely by the text in the campaign.

 The results can be tested for quality on a handcrafted evaluation dataset by checking how well the sentence embeddings cluster around the natural clusters of the existing ad campaigns.